 But their family story is a bit more unusual than most: Both their grandfathers were born and raised in Ghana, and both their grandmothers were born and raised in the Czech Republic.

-They identified as Afro European, a label that often caused the girls to feel different from their American peers during their childhood.
+They identified as Afro European, a label that often caused the girls to feel different from their American peers during their childhood in California.

 What would DNA testing uncover?
 And how different would their ethnic mixes be?